PioneerHauk/TestTasks/README.md

 # TestTasks
-Test tasks and projects from various learning platforms.
+My test tasks and projects from various learning platforms.
-For my resume and potential employers